danshl/spare-phishing/README.md

 ### Part 2: Using the External Dataset for Training and Evaluation

-In this section, we utilize the dataset provided by Gaggle to train and evaluate the model.
+In this section, we utilize the dataset provided by Kaggle to train and evaluate the model.
 The provided code is designed to be easily run in Google Colab, making it convenient for users to replicate the training process.
 Additionally, you can use this code to test the model with your own personal emails.

 #### Folder Structure
 - `trained_model/`: This folder contains the trained model files after the training process is completed.